kindone/cppproptest/README.md

 }
 ```

-Here are some of the benefits of turning conventional unit tests into property based tests:
+Here is the comparison table showing some of the benefits of turning conventional unit tests into property based tests:

 |                   | Conventional Unit Tests   | **Property-Based Tests**     |